danhans42/nxflash/README.md

 * Download ROM - 'nxflash.py -rd /dev/ttyUSB0 ar_backup.bin'
 * Download BIOS -'nxflash.py -rb /dev/ttyUSB0 scph1002.bin'
 * Upload+Run EXE - 'nxflash.py -re /dev/ttyUSB0 greentro.exe'

+## Xplorer + Parallel Port

+Xflash supported dumping/flashing using a parallel port connection in conjunction with xkiller.
+This support has been left untouched in NXFLASH.
+I havent tested it as I dont have a windows machine running with a parallel port.

+## Flashing from CD

+If you wish, you can build a bootable NXFLASH CD.
+The process for this is exactly the same as XFLASH.
+You will need to combine roms together using the romfile utility.This is included with xflash - see here to obtain an older version http://www.psxdev.net/forum/download/file.php?id=74

+## Uploading/Flashing via Serial

+1. Connect your serial cable is connected to both your PSX and PC.
+2. Run NXFLASH on your PlayStation via your chosen method - ensure your EEPROM is correctly detected (not unknown/unsupported).
+3. Press TRIANGLE on the pad to go into serial ROM upload.
+4. On your machine upload your rom eg. nxflash.py -ru /dev/ttyS0 uniromv66.bin
+5. Once it has successfully uploaded, NXFLASH will return to the main menu.
+6. You will now see the Flash ROM option appear, press X to flash.
+If there are no error messages the flash was successful.
+7. Reboot your console.